Danilooa/es6_new_features/README.md

 [copyWithin()](https://www.w3schools.com/Jsref/jsref_copywithin.asp): Copies some elements of an array to other indexes inside the same array.
 [entries()](https://www.w3schools.com/Jsref/jsref_entries.asp): Create an Array Iterator object, with key/value pairs for each item in a given array.
 [keys()](https://www.w3schools.com/Jsref/jsref_keys.asp): Create an Array Iterator object, with keys for each item in the given array.
 [values()](https://www.w3schools.com/Jsref/jsref_keys.asp): Create an Array Iterator object, with keys for each item in the given array.

+### ArrayBuffers and Type Arrays

+ArrayBuffer is a new feature that allows you to persist data in raw state and access it using Typed Arrays which are ways to represent the raw data.
+For example, you can create a BufferArray and read and/or write data in this array using 8-bits or 16-bits format by using respectively Int8Array or Int16Array.
+[Here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) you can find a detailed explanation.